Humi-HR/taxman/README.md

 All the 2023 numbers come from the [CRA](https://www.canada.ca/en/revenue-agency/services/forms-publications/payroll/t4127-payroll-deductions-formulas/t4127-jan/t4127-jan-payroll-deductions-formulas-computer-programs.html#toc38).

-## Installation

-To make a change to taxman (and deploy that change in payroll) you need to do the following:
+## Release flow and installation

+The release flow of the gem depends on the `release-please` Github Action, which uses commit message prefixes to update the semantic version number (`major.minor.patch`) and create a release.

+Prepend your commit message with:
+  - `feat:` For feature changes bumping the minor version
+  - `fix:` For bug fixes bumping the patch version
+  - `feat!:` For feature changes bumping the major version
+  - `fix!:` For bug fixes bumping the major version

+A new PR will be opened once at least one feature or fix has been merged.
+This PR will:
-1. Bump the version number in `lib/taxman/version.rb`
+  - Bump the version number based on the merged content since last release
-2. Run `bundle` to update the taxman Gemfile
-3. `bundle exec rake release` - it will ask for Rubygems credentials but you can ignore
-4. Copy the gemfile `taxman-$VERSION.gem` from `pkg/` into the payroll repo
+  - Generate new CHANGELOG.md entries

+After this release PR has been merged, a release will be generated from an automatic github action, creating the gem that can be installed either manually or via the gemserver path.

+To manually install the gem (legacy, though still used for a short while more):

-5. From `payroll/`, run `gem unpack taxman-$VERSION.gem --target vendor/gems/`
+1. From `payroll/`, run `gem unpack taxman-$VERSION.gem --target vendor/gems/`
-6. From `payroll/`, run `bundle update taxman`
+1. From `payroll/`, run `bundle update taxman`
-7. Remove the old version from `payroll/vendor/gems/taxman-$OLD-VERSION` - `git rm -r vendor/gems/taxman-$OLD-VERSION`
+1. Remove the old version from `payroll/vendor/gems/taxman-$OLD-VERSION` - `git rm -r vendor/gems/taxman-$OLD-VERSION`

 Process to be improved!